Good News: My friend Robert Franklin is running for Oklahoma State Superintendent of Public Instruction.

 Along the way the Department was represented by an attorney from the AG’s office who was also an engineer.
 I was delighted that he was involved, naively believing he would see the light and advise the Department to correct its thinking.
 He didn’t take our analysis seriously until I told him after a hearing on procedure that the Department’s position was like telling the court 2 + 2 = 5 and he should use his math skills to prove otherwise.
 In his next filing he adopted the same table method of analysis as I had done, but his hypothetical included having the motor vehicle revenues return to their higher and beginning level, which had not happened for the underpaid districts.
 In other words, he had the correct method of analysis, but assumed the wrong facts.

-We have appealed the District Court decision and await the appellate court’s decision, which could be given tomorrow or a year from now.
-In the mean time I puzzle over how CPA’s, maybe an engineer, and others who are believed to be good with numbers, can be so easily misled by numerical relationships that are demonstrated using methods of analysis taught in beginning algebra.
+I continue to puzzle over how CPA’s, an engineer, and others who are believed to be good with numbers, can be so easily misled by numerical relationships that are demonstrated using methods of analysis taught in beginning algebra.
 It has introduced me to a field of study called numeracy and the fact that so many adults lack skills that supposedly were learned in school.
 An OSU professor who has published about numeracy has suggested to me that it may be more a matter of psychology, such as not wanting to admit one is wrong and/or research that suggests those who know less think they know more and those who know more are more aware of what they don’t know (the Donning-Kruger effect).
-In any case, writing about this would be a real challenge since the audience will probably struggle to follow the analysis, as have more than one attorney and a district judge, possibly with heads spinning.
+In any case, writing about this is a real challenge since the audience will probably struggle to follow the analysis, as have more than one attorney and judges, possibly with heads spinning.
 My imaginary title is “Why can’t Oklahoma school finance official do algebra, or How I became the world’s worst math teacher.”

 Further background on this website: The Grift that keeps on Grifting – Oklahoma Councilor for Public Accountability (ocpathinker.org)